rouge13/test/README.md

 Psst!
-It will work without making a Symfony application aswell ;-)
+It will also work without making a Symfony application.  ;-)